Skip to content

 Regarding point 1, not giving reasons for people to believe in their preconceptions is prudent, but only if they are negative.
 If they are positive presumptions, be aware that you have a positive reputation to justify.
 One example is the natural expectation that British and Swiss citizens will be punctual.

-Even if it is just a stereotype, it is positive, so worth keeping it, right?
+Even if it is just a stereotype, it is positive and worth keeping, right?

 Moving Out, Working Abroad and Keeping Your Sanity Cover